flurie/sdp/README.md

 `sdp` uses **templates** to define more complex structures:
 * `AnyBorder` adds explicit boundaries of arbitrary type
-* `AnyChunks` defines an unrolled list with structure elements
+* `AnyChunks` defines an unrolled list of given elements

 Based on pseudo-primitives and templates, the following are defined:
 * immutable arrays with immutable explicit immutable boundaries: `Array` and